 Steel, cement, and petrochemicals are among the top carbon emitting industries and are also the most difficult to decarbonize.
 Altogether industrial emissions account for about 30 percent of the world’s greenhouse gas emissions.
 There are numerous reasons for this, one is that these industries all need an enormous amount of heat to produce their products, which makes them inherently reliant on a lot of energy.

 The process for creating cement, for example, involves heating limestone to extreme temperatures.
-Aside from the energy needed to reach those temperatures, the process also releases carbon from the stone, which becomes COwhen it enters the atmosphere.
+Aside from the energy needed to reach those temperatures, the process also releases carbon from the stone, which becomes CO2 when it enters the atmosphere.
 It is an unavoidable part of producing cement.

 There are economic reasons as well.
 Many of these industries tend to have slim profit margins and to decarbonize could be slow and costly if not done correctly.